Table of Contents

 Display ads need to be attention-grabbing to be effective, since you are essentially “interrupting” your audience while they are online for something else.
 They also need to give your reader a reason to click through.
 That means a lot of thought will go into how your ad looks and what it says.

 If your ad doesn’t look professional, it can reflect negatively on your dental practice.
 A good design will also stop your audience in its tracks and draw them into the ad, looking to find what kind of value you are offering.
-Typography, color, and visual elements like photos and video are all things that a digital ad agency will have an expert knowledge of, and they will know what design decisions will lead to a better conversion rate for your ad.
+Typography, color, and visual elements like photos and video are all things that a dental advertising agency will have an expert knowledge of, and they will know what design decisions will lead to a better conversion rate for your ad.

 Just like with search ads, your headline and description are important and will determine whether or not you get your audience to click through.
 Headlines need to make people want to read more, and descriptions and call-to-action (CTAS) need to drive people to take the next step.
 Skilled copywriters know how to trigger those responses.